Discovering Origami

 Japanese paper (washi) is pliable and forgiving; it retains its fold lines which act as a step-by-step template for the creation of each origami object.

-We are thrilled to stock origami in our online store.
+We are thrilled to stock different Japanese brands of origami in our online store.
+All of the origami that we stock is made traditionally.
 It is a joy to work with: the more that I try making origami shapes the less shy I am of attempting complex shapes.
-Because, with a good teacher, like the YouTubers we mentioned at the beginning, you are in safe and competent hands!

 Our Chiyogami pictured with our Snowflower furoshiki

-And we stock the beautiful origami papers of Suzuki Shofudo (pictured above and below), which are made by repeat dyeing of vegetable inks over bean-starch resists.
-Again, the papers that are included in the beautiful butterfly-wing packs are varied, but the papers stem from a long tradition of paper-making in Kyoto, and many of the designs are based on kimono designs.
+We stock the beautiful origami papers of Suzuki Shofudo (pictured above), which are made by repeat dyeing of vegetable inks over bean-starch resists.
+Again, the papers that are included in the beautiful butterfly-wing packs are varied, but the papers stem from a long tradition of paper-making in Kyoto, and many of the designs are based on kimono patterns.

 Origami is central to Japanese wrapping culture: it is synonymous with furoshiki folding and the folding and wearing of kimono and obi.
 You might enjoy our blogs that explore Japanese Wrapping Culture, and also Gift-wrapping: Creative Ideas from Japan, too!